We all depend on rainforests.

 Our threatened climate, forests, and communities face a common culprit: the short-term profit of massive corporations.
 That’s right, lasting damage at a global level is being driven by short-term gains.

 So who is benefitting from rainforest destruction?
-Seventeen of the most influential corporations — everyday brands and banks you recognize — are fueling deforestation and the violation of human rights.
+Ten of the most influential corporations — everyday brands you recognize — are fueling deforestation and the violation of human rights.

 These corporations are vulnerable to pressure from YOU.